World-class research. Ultimate impact.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ, CrossRef, Semantic Scholar, Ulrich's Periodicals Directory, ESCI, CLOCKSS

 PMCID: all published articles receive a PMCID

-Surgical Oncology welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Surgical Oncology welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.